Rustem-Islamov/Rustem-Islamov.github.io/content/home/about.md

 # Bio

-##### Update: From 4 June to 28 September I'm in Seattle interning at Amazon.
-Drop me a message if you'd like to meet.
+##### I'm currently staying at Rutgers University, working with Mert Gurbuzbalaban.

-I'm a PhD student at KAUST, where I work with Peter Richtarik on Optimization and its applications to Machine Learning.
-Prior to this, I was a research intern at Université Grenoble Alpes, working on Distributed Optimization with F. Iutzeler and J. Malick.
-This internship allowed me to obtain my double degree MSc diploma from École normale supérieure Paris-Saclay and Paris-Dauphine.
+I'm a PhD student under the supervision of <a href="https://sourcethemes.com/academic/updates">Peter Richtárik</a>, working on Optimization and its applications to Machine Learning.
+Prior to this, I was a research intern at Université Grenoble Alpes, where I studied an algorithm for Distributed Optimization with F. Iutzeler and J. Malick.
+This internship allowed me to obtain my double degree MSc diploma from École Normale Supérieure Paris-Saclay and Paris-Dauphine.
 I obtained my BSc from Moscow Institute of Physics and Technology, where I was having a lot of fun with quantum mechanics and various branches of classical physics.
 My bachelor's thesis, however, was devoted to statistical learning theory.

-My hobbies include bouldering, competitive programming and messing around with computers.
+My hobbies include squash, bouldering and competitive programming.